 Less Than Significant Impact - The Project includes a new restroom supported by an advanced onsite wastewater treatment system (AOWTS) and leachfield.
 The restroom will consist of one flush toilet and one washbasin that would not require a substantial amount of water to operate.
+Proper design, operation and maintenance of the AOWTS will reduce impacts associated with the proposed Project to a level of less than significant.
 Additionally, the existing drainage patterns at all project areas would be generally maintained.
 Thus, the Project would not result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities.